Musigwa/ApiRateLimiter/README.md

 yarn dev
 ```

 This will start the server in development mode.
-The API endpoints will be available at `http://localhost:3000`.
+The API endpoints will be available at `http://localhost:${PORT}` with default port of `3000` note that you can define your port number in `.env` file as necessary.

-The API rate limiter middleware is enabled by default for all routes, limiting the number of requests each user can make per day, based on their IP address.
+The API rate limiter middleware is enabled by default for all routes, limiting the number of requests each user can make per day, based on their `X-Client-Id` sent along within the request headers; Defaults to IP address of the requester.
 To purchase additional requests, users can make a `POST` request to `/services/purchase-requests`, providing their user ID and the number of requests they want to purchase.

 ## Testing

-To run the unit and integration tests, run the following command:
+To run the automated unit and integration tests, run the following command:

 ```
 yarn test